Landesamt-fuer-Archaeologie-Sachsen/Tachy2GIS_arch/README.md

 # Tachy2GIS_arch
+# Development branch - for stable version please switch to main branch!!

 QGIS plugin for documentation of archaeological features using Tachy2GIS

 Tachy2GIS_arch (T2G_arch) is a QGIS plugin that serves as application module for archaeological on-site documentation.
 It is designed to work with the forked Tachy2GIS plugin.